d4rkstar/jbpm-keycloak/README.md

 In order to modify the business central .war file, we need to follow these steps:

-1. Stop the jboss server
+1. *Stop the jboss server* - this is not mandatory, but when you enable keycloak auth inside the business central and you've not completed all the configurations, something will break :nerd_face:

 2. Create a temp folder, copy the business-central war file to temp folder, unpack it and remove the war file: